Donor-conceived births are births conceived through assisted reproductive technology (ART). This includes self-insemination and IVF.

 To add the birth mother's female partner to your child's birth certificate, see Add a parent to a birth certificate.

-Your child’s birth certificate includes all ‘previous children of the relationship’ including those born to the mother’s female partner.
+Your child’s birth certificate includes all ‘previous children of the relationship’.
+This includes those born to the mother’s female partner.

 Relationships that have ended

-In most cases, if you and your partner consented to donor treatment together, you're both recorded on the child’s birth certificate, even if the relationship ends.
+In most cases, if you and your partner consented to donor treatment together, you're both recorded on the child’s birth certificate.
+This is the case even if the relationship ends.
 Contact us for further advice.